rolandtoth/Blog/input/a-few-chrome-extensions-for-webdevs/index.md

 _Converts UNIX timestamps to human-readable dates and vice versa._

 This was a real lifesaver for me when I worked on a timesheet application.
-I could easily check a timestamp's human readable value, which whould have been otherwise very cumbersome.
+I could easily check a timestamp's human readable value, which would have been otherwise very cumbersome.
 But you can also modify the value, whether the timestamp or the rendered datetime string.
 Sometimes I needed to adjust timestamps in the database via PhpMyAdmin, and using Utime it was a breeze.

 [Chrome Web Store](https://chrome.google.com/webstore/detail/utime/kpcibgnngaaabebmcabmkocdokepdaki)